quicwg/base-drafts/draft-ietf-quic-qpack.md

 HTTP field line:

 : A name-value pair sent as part of an HTTP field section.
-See Section 5 of
+See Section 5.4 and Section 5.6 of {{!SEMANTICS=I-D.ietf-httpbis-semantics}}.
-  {{!SEMANTICS=I-D.ietf-httpbis-semantics}}.

 HTTP field value: